startling/cytoplasm-site/_tutorial/tips.html.markdown

 [TOC]

 ## Code Highlighting
 First make sure that you have "codehilite" in your `markdown_extensions` list in `_config.py`, if you don't have it yet.
-Previously, python-markdown would raise some errors if you had both "codehilite" and "fenced_code" enabled, and so you might not have it.
+At the time of writing, python-markdown [raises some errors](https://github.com/waylan/Python-Markdown/issues/60) if you have both "codehilite" and "fenced_code" enabled, and so this might not work for you.

 You'll need a css file, too.
 Richeland's [pygments-css](https://github.com/richleland/pygments-css) repository is super helpful here; just grab one of those and put it in your site root.